MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/manage-starknet-accounts.md

     const starknet = getStarknet();
     await starknet.enable();  // Make sure the wallet is enabled

-    const contractAddress = '0xYourContractAddress';  // Replace with your contract address const entrypoint = 'function_name';  // The function you want to call const calldata = [/* your function arguments */];  // Replace with calldata
+    const contractAddress = "0xYourContractAddress";  // Replace with your contract address const entrypoint = "function_name";  // The function you want to call const calldata = [/* your function arguments */];  // Replace with calldata

     const result = await starknet.invoke({